Attention and Intention

 – Rollo May

-Meta-Cognitive Awareness is not available to children and animals.
-To over-ride the influence of cause-and-effect principles so you can exercise your will requires the ability to step out of the Experiential Processing System that reacts to the immediate demands of the local environment and and shift to the detached perspective of the operator who is sensitive to your core motivation.
+To over-ride the influence of cause-and-effect principles so you can exercise your will requires the ability to shift from the emotional reactivity of the creature you inhabit to the detached perspective of the rational entity who is sensitive to your core motivation.

 Salience Versus Meaning